 We all had two outfit of school uniforms, in order to attend school with clean clothes and our school sneakers had to be washed and scrubbed every Saturday.
 We did not have a washing machine.
 Mom would sort the clothes, white and colored clothes separate, then soak them in different tubs of bubbly soap water.
 A small amount of bleach was added to the separate tub for white clothes and a little blue cube had to be added to the water for rinsing the white clothes.
 That was her belief for the white clothes to remain stark white.
 She always had an order for hanging the clothes on the line to dry.
 They all had to be turned inside out as not to fade in the sunlight, then all the pants had to be hanged first, followed by dresses, skirts, shirts then t-shirts.
 She always took pride in the neatness of hanging her clothes.
 I was always beside her giving her the clothes pins since my hands were too tiny to wring the clothes.
 We had wooden clothes pins thankfully, or it may have had to be used in color coded sequence.

 It was time for me to write the examination to transfer to a secondary school.
 I was very nervous since examinations always made me panic, but excited at the same time.
 I passed, gaining the amount of marks needed to go to the same school as Lolly.
 I was jumping for joy, excited for the beginning of the school term, to attend my new school and wear my green pleated skirt and white shirt uniform.
 Throughout nursery and primary, our uniform was blue armless dresses worn over white shirt.
 I often admired Lolly in her secondary school uniform and couldn’t wait to start wearing mine.
-The day before school started, I papered all my text and exercise books, made sure my pencils were sharpened properly, had blue and black ink pens and my school uniform was neatly pressed, all the pleats looking perfect.
-It was going to be the first time using a pen in school and I was super excited.
-In primary, we were only allowed to write with pencils.
+The day before school started, I papered all my text and exercise books, made sure my pencils were sharpened properly, blue and black ink pens packed and my school uniform neatly pressed, especially the pleats of the skirt.
+It was going to be the first time writing with pens since we were only allowed to write with pencils in primary school.

 Guess I did not crave much school friends, since my home was filled with all my siblings and nephews.
 I had one best friend who had a very sad life.
 Her parents got divorced and she lived with her mom, stepdad and stepsisters.
 Almost every day she would come to school crying, some days she came without breakfast and I took her home with me for lunch.
 She loved the taste of mom’s delicious meals.
 Even though there were so many of us, mom always welcomed my friend and made her feel comfortable.
 She always made sure whenever she cooked, there was always extra to offer anyone who visited.
 My friend always told me how lucky I was to have such a big loving family.
 Guess I took it for granted because I did not have the experience of struggles and hatred in my family.
 My heart always ached when I heard what she was experiencing and felt helpless not knowing how I could make life meaningful to her.
 I contributed to her happiness by sharing my family, was so priceless seeing her face light up and hearing her laughter.